-Social Distanci ng and Personal Protective Equipment (PPE) Mandatory [Under NY State Executive Orders published on June 26, 2020] Limit size of indoor and outdoor gatherings to no more than 10 people.
+Social Distancing and Personal Protective Equipment (PPE) Mandatory Obtain required permits for permissible outdoor gatherings.
+For events held outdoors in NYC, fill out SAPO application form here, and for events in NYC Parks, fill out application form here.
 Ensure households stay 6 feet apart from each other at all times during indoor and outdoor gatherings.
 Require that masks or acceptable face coverings are worn when congregants, volunteers, and/or attendees come within six feet of another person.
-This includes entering the facility, passing people in hallways, and occupying small spaces where 6 feet of distancing cannot be maintained.
+This includes entering the facility parsing people in ballways, and accupying small spaces where 6 feet of distancing [Under NY State Executive Orders published on June 26, 2020 and October 6, 2020] facility, passing people in hallways, and occupying small spaces where 6 feet of distancing cannot be maintained.
 Facilities must provide clean face coverings for congregants who attend the service but do not have their own appropriate face covering.
 In small spaces where social distancing is not possible (such as elevators and vehicles), only one person at a time may use the space, unless all individuals in such space are wearing acceptable face coverings.
 In this case, occupancy must never exceed 50% of the maximum capacity of the space or vehicle.
 Build a physical barrier, such as plastic shielding walls, when face masks or physical distancing is not feasible between congregants or attendees.
 If used, physical barriers should be put in place in accordance with OSHA guidelines Recommended Seek alternatives for in-person gatherings such as meeting via video or teleconferencing.
 When opting for in-person gatherings, try to meet outdoors instead of indoors to reduce the chances of airborne transmission.
 Increase ventilation with outdoor air to the greatest extent possible (e.g. opening windows and doors), while maintaining safety protocols.
 Stagger schedules for staff members and volunteers to limit amount of contact and time spent in the same area.
 Place marking tape on the ground to guide people to sit or stand six feet apart, including six feet of spacing for instances when they may stand in line (i.e. forming lines for the restroom).
 Recommend the use of face coverings at all times when indoors, even when 6 feet of distance can be maintained.